Pakistan–United States relations: 1958–1971: relations during the military dictatorships of Ayub Khan and Yahya Khan

-During the dictatorship of Ayub Khan, Pakistan enjoyed a close relationship with the United States.
-Ayub Khan was strongly pro-American, and on a visit the United States in 1954, before Khan was head of state, he famously told American Brigadier-General Henry A. Byroade, "I didn't come here to look at barracks.
+During the rule of Ayub Khan, Pakistan enjoyed a close relationship with the United States.
+Ayub Khan was strongly pro-American, and on a visit to the United States in 1954, before Khan was head of state, he famously told American Brigadier-General Henry A. Byroade, "I didn't come here to look at barracks.
 Our army can be your army if you want us.
 But let's make a decision".
 His view of the United States had remained positive by the time he seized power.
-In fact, during the 1960s, Pakistan's population was generally pro-American and held a similarly positive view of the United States.
+During the 1960s, Pakistan's population was generally pro-American and also held a positive view of the United States.

 In 1960, Ayub Khan granted permission for the United States to fly its first spy missions to the Soviet Union from the Peshawar Air Base, which had been recently upgraded with American funds.
 In May 1960, the U-2 incident took place, in which pilot Gary Powers was captured by the USSR.
 The CIA notified Ayub Khan of the incident while he was in London for a state visit: he reportedly shrugged his shoulders and stated that he had expected such an incident would eventually happen.

 In 1961, Khan paid his first visit to the United States as head of state.
 American goodwill towards Khan was evident by an elaborate state dinner held at Mount Vernon, and a ticker tape parade for Khan in New York City.

 American military aide was concentrated in West Pakistan, with economic benefits were controlled by and almost exclusively used by West Pakistan.
 East Pakistani anger towards an absence of economic development was directed towards the United States, as well as West Pakistan.
 The East-Pakistan parliament passed a resolution denouncing the 1954 military pact with the United States.